evrenvarol/outlook-taskboard/README.md

 5. Drag and drop now sets the new status
 6. Introduced date format in config file
 7. Drag&Drop now also works properly when filter is active
+8. Use another icon for archiving of completed icons, for better difference from the edit icon

 ----- End -----